win-eva/EGFR-TKI-Docking-Analysis/notes/methods.md

 ## 1. Protein Fetching

 EGFR structures of wildtype and clinically relevant mutations (L858R, T790M, Exon20 insertion) were collected from the Protein Data Bank (PDB).
-An attempt was made to include at least one ligand-bound structure per inhibitor generation to provide structural diversity.
+Efforts were made to include at least one ligand-bound structure per inhibitor generation to provide structural diversity.
 However, due to limited availability of co-crystallised structures, full coverage across all generations was not always possible.

 **Wildtype:**
 - 4WKQ (Gefitinib)